 Prof David Newman and the Aviation Medicine Unit recently completed the first Australian Certificate of Civil Aviation Medicine (ACCAM) course for 2019.
 The students of this ACCAM produced excellent final exam results, with Dr Devendra Kumar taking out the Dux award.

 The Aviation Medicine unit will be heading to Las Vegas next month to attend the 2019 Aerospace Medical Association scientific meeting.
-This will be the first year that the unit will be able to announce the commencement of the much anticipated Graduate Diploma in Aviation Medicine.
-The 2019 intake includes 5 international and 20 domestic students.
+This will be the first year that the Unit will be able to announce the commencement of the much anticipated Graduate Diploma in Aviation Medicine.
+The 2019 intake includes five international and twenty domestic students.
 The School is anticipating a rise in the number of enrolments in 2020.

 Refresher Aviation Medicine training in PNG